America's Top 120+

 Both DISH and DirecTV offer a lot of promotions for new customers.
 If monthly price, or the equipment promotions aren't enough to decide one way or another, sometimes the exclusive promotions can.
 That's what we'll discuss here.

 DISH offers a few exclusives that DirecTV cannot offer.
-One is the Sling functionality.
-The Sling feature, built into the Hopper, allows you to watch recorded or live TV content anywhere you want with devices such as: mobile phones, tablets, laptops, and desktop computers.
-Another is Blockbuster @HOME.
-Blockbuster @HOME includes streaming video to your TV or PC, and adds 20+ premium HD channels to your programming package.
+One is DISH's TV Anywhere features, which use Sling functionality.
+Sling--built into the Hopper for free--allows you to watch recorded or live TV content anywhere you want with devices such as: mobile phones, tablets, laptops, and desktop computers.
+Directv's streaming of live TV is extremely limited, covering only 50 channels; of which the local networks--like ABC, CBS, NBC, and FOX--are not included.
+Another is Dish Movie Pack.
+Dish Movie Pack includes streaming video to your TV or PC, and adds 20+ premium HD channels to your programming package.

 DirecTV's flagship exclusive promotion is that they are the only TV provider to offer the NFL Sunday Ticket.
 Every year they offer a huge discount to new customers.
-After that it's about $300 per season, but the people who want it pay it, and they love it.
+After that the Sunday Ticket is about $300 per season, but the people who want it pay it, and they love it.
 If you want the NFL Sunday Ticket, then DirecTV wins this battle every time.
 DISH does not carry it.
 They do carry the RedZone, which is awesome, but not comparable.
 DirecTV also has access to the YES Network and the MSG networks, which broadcast the New York sports teams, like the Yankees for instance.
-However, they are only available in the most expensive package, which is $140.99 per month for HD service in two rooms.
+However, they are only available in the most expensive package, which is $178.99 per month for HD-DVR service in two rooms.
 But DISH does not have either channel.

 Promotions both DISH and DirecTV do well